-Note: This is the full version of the article published in the latest newsletter for American Pilgrims on the Camino (See page 14: La Concha).
+Note: This is the full version of the article published in the September 2018 newsletter for American Pilgrims on the Camino (See page 14: La Concha).

 I was a little nervous when I attended my first Camino chapter event in the spring of 2015.
 That was when the idea of walking the Camino was daunting, yet surprisingly appealing.
 Out of my comfort zone, I drove through a tunnel and suburbs to get to a church where the Northern California chapter’s annual shell blessing ceremony was to place.
 I didn’t know what to expect.
 I thought I would be the only newbie, and the activities would be overtly religious.
 To my surprise, there were a few of us Camino “virgins” there, and nobody preached!
 But just in case it were to start feeling like a cult, I picked a table by the door.

 The food spread in the potluck brunch was outstanding.
 Wine, of course, helped break the ice, and there was plenty of it.
 I learned quickly that pilgrims like to party!
 After the potluck came the shell blessing and the sharing of stories.
 These stories were inspiring to me.
 That was my initiation into the NorCal tribe of pilgrims, and I was hooked.

 After a year of training hikes, Camino events, and pilgrim interviews with the NorCal Tribe, I made my first Camino—a short-but-sweet walk on the Camino Portugués—and it had a major impact on me.
 The importance of the local pilgrim community didn’t hit me until I returned home.
 When my own family and friends asked silly questions like, “How was your vacation?” or, “Are you done with the Camino?”
 I realized the Camino would never make sense to many people.
 So I kept going back to the only people who could relate, my Camino tribe.